A simple yet effective homemade healing salve that helps support skin during basic cuts, bruises and scrapes – and provide a little extra relief.

 - Carefully remove from the microwave – remember, it’s glass so the jar will be somewhat hot.

-- Allow to sit for a minute or two on the countertop, then add the essential oils – use an combination you wish.
+- Allow to sit for a minute or two on the countertop, then add the essential oils – use any combination you wish.
+The essential oil usage rate is 1% of your oil weight.

 - stir to combine, then pour immediately into (2) 4 oz jelly jars.